Craftsman 115.7575 Restoration – Part 3

 The center band is attached by four small screws.
 The power switch is held on by a little flat nut around the collar of the switch.
 My ON/OFF switch plate was missing.

 I ordered a Mallory branded (USA manufactured) 72-88 MFD 110-125V capacitor to replace this one (from ebay).
 I think that’s pretty cool, replacing it with an OEM capacitor.
 I think the total cost was under $10 shipped.
-You can go up a smidge on the MFP rating, but you don’t want to go too high or low, or you can cause issues with spinning up the motor.
-Stick to the same VAC rating.
+You can go up a smidge (<10%) on the MFD rating, but you don’t want to go too high or low, or you can cause issues with spinning up the motor.
+It’s better to find a replacement with nearly the same capacitance.
+Stick to the same VAC rating if possible, or you can go higher, but not lower.
 These capacitors are non-polar.

 I wanted to replace the wiring to the stationary centrifugal switch, but I didn’t want to re-solder it, so I modified the switch to incorporate 1/4″ quick connect leads.